-We expect highly rated principals to be more successful both at retaining effective teachers and at moving out less-effective ones.
-Less highly rated principals may be less successful in raising the quality of their teaching staffs, either because they are less skilled in evaluating teacher quality, place less emphasis on teacher effectiveness in personnel decisions, or are less successful in creating an environment that attracts and retains better teachers.
-Although better principals may also attract and hire more-effective teachers, the absence of reliable quality measures for new teachers and the fact that many principals have little control over new hires lead us to focus specifically on turnover.
+We expect highly rated principals to be more successful both at retaining effective teachers and at moving out lesseffective ones.
+Less highly rated principals may be less successful in raising the quality of their teaching staffs, either because they are less skilled in evaluating teacher quality, place less emphasis on teacher effectiveness in personnel effective principals validates our measure of principal quality.